Family Violence Charges

 For that reason, it’s easy to be charged for an offense that you didn’t commit.
 And you’re going to wind up in court even if the alleged victim doesn’t want to press charges.
 This is the type of offense that you can’t afford to have on your record.

 Family Violence is an act by a member of a family or household against another member of the family or household that is intended to result in physical harm, bodily injury, assault, or sexual assault or that is a threat that reasonably places the member in fear of imminent physical harm, bodily injury, assault, or sexual assault, but does not include defensive measures to protect oneself.

 Many times an individual is charged with Family Violence Assault even though they were trying to defend themselves against another’s use of force.
 But you do have a right to defend yourself against another’s use of unlawful force.
 This is true even when the other person is a member of your household.
 If self defense is raised by the evidence, the prosecution must disprove that a Defendant acted in self defense.
 If they fail to disprove self defense beyond a reasonable doubt, you’re entitled to a “not guilty” verdict.

-After you retain Neil Pask, he will determine the best strategies to defend you and immediately begin work you your case.
-Many times Neil is able to get cases “no billed” in the Grand Jury prior to an indictment.
+After you retain Pask Law, he will determine the best strategies to defend you and immediately begin work you your case.
+Many times they are able to get cases “no billed” in the Grand Jury prior to an indictment.
 That means your case could be dismissed before it ever goes to trial!
-Even if you were to be indicted, Neil will do everything he can to get your case dismissed or reduced.
+Even if you were to be indicted, Pask Law will do everything they can to get your case dismissed or reduced.

-Free Initial Consultation from a respected Dallas Family Violence Lawyer.
+Free Initial Consultation from respected Dallas Family Violence Lawyers.
 Call 214-360-9700